Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Structure in Data

 In many applications, data points are not coordinates in space but rather \textit{functions} defined over a space, typically assigning a vector in $\mathbb{R}^{m'}$ to every point in the space $\mathbb{R}^m$.
 Formally, we can write such a function as $x: \mathbb{R}^m \rightarrow \mathbb{R}^{m'}$ where the input space (here, $\mathbb{R}^m$) is called the domain and the output space (here, $\mathbb{R}^{m'}$) is called the codomain.
 We refer to data of this type as a \textbf{signal}.
 Elements of the codomain are called the values of the signal $x$.

 Color images provide a clear example of this.
 The domain is a bounded region of $\mathbb{R}^2$: for example, limited to the range $[0, 1920]$ on the horizontal axis and $[0, 1080]$ on the vertical axis such that each point in the domain represents a pixel location.
-Each pixel location is assigned a vector in the codomain $\mathbb{R}^3$, which specifies the intensity on each RGB color channel.
+Each location is assigned a vector in the codomain $\mathbb{R}^3$, specifying the intensity on each RGB color channel.

 Figure~\ref{fig:data} introduces several types of data points as functions from a domain to a codomain, together with real-world data examples.
 Formalizing a signal in this way gives us the flexibility to represent more general classes of signals using non-Euclidean structures.
 The domain or the codomain (or both) may be any one of the non-Euclidean spaces introduced in the previous section.
 We present the different options in the four bottom rows of Figure~\ref{fig:data} and detail them below.